twigikit/FTBC_project_1/README.md

 **Results:** The calculated correlation coefficients between ASX 200 returns and spending pattern in each category supports the hypothesis.

 ### Future Development
+With the findings from this discovery study, we recommend the following for future development:
 * There is an obvious decreasing trend in tobacco spending.
 What are the likely drivers of this decreasing trend?

 * Enhance the granularity of this study including explore further some of the unexpected observations.